-HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS Low-Income Public Housing (LIPH) The HACP's occupancy rate continues to be negatively impacted by nineteen (19) vacant units at Manchester.
-Once final approval is received from HUD, these units will be moved to an offline status, which will improve the overall occupancy rate of the portfolio.
+HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS Low-Income Public Housing (LIPH) The HACP has noted significant improvement in the LIPH occupancy rate in FY 2024 and has achieved an average rate of 96% continuously throughout the year.
+However, the HACP's occupancy rate continues to be negatively impacted by fifteen (15) vacant units at Bedford Dwellings.
+Once final approval is received from HUD, these units will be moved to an offline status, which will improve the overall occupancy rate for the LIPH portfolio.
 Additionally, the HACP continues to work aggressively to prepare vacant units for occupancy quickly.
-The Occupancy and Site Management teams work collaboratively to prepare units for leasing as quickly as possible once the units are ready.
-The HACP has noted significant improvement in the LIPH occupancy rate in 2023, anticipates reaching a 96% occupancy rate by the Q1 2024, and will strive for the HUD goal of 98% by the end of Q3 2024.
+The Occupancy, Facilities Services, and Asset Management teams work collaboratively to prepare units for leasing as quickly as possible once the units are ready.
+The HACP will strive for the HUD goal of 98% by the end of Q3 2025.
 Housing Choice Voucher (HCV) Challenges are expected as rents continue to rise, particularly in emerging neighborhoods once affordable under the current FMR.
 Older housing in Pittsburgh continues to fail HQS inspections and there is a scarcity of landlords.
-The HACP plans to increase lease up through new landlord incentives and the approved alternative payment standard.
+The HACP plans to increase lease-up through new landlord incentives and the approved alternative payment standard.
 Lastly, to ensure housing choice is available to all HCV participants, the HACP will continue to request MTW flexibility waiver approval as new Special Purpose Voucher programs emerge.
 The landlord incentives and mobility- related services offered, as part of the HUD Community Choice Demonstration and Emergency Housing Voucher (EHV) Programs, will assist the HACP attract and retain HCV landlords thereby assisting the HACP in overcoming local rental market issues.
 Local, Non-Traditional (LNT) Small community-based developers are not familiar with HUD and the HACP rules and regulations for the PBV/Gap Financing program.
 The HACP has created PBV/Gap Financing Program & Underwriting Guidelines and will continue to update the Guidelines as needed.
 The HACP will continue to share these guidelines with developers so that they are poised to submit appropriate proposals.

 ii.
-Discussion of Any Anticipated Issues/Possible Solutions Related to Leasing i.
-Waiting List Information Anticipated
+Discussion of Any Anticipated Issues/Possible Solutions Related to Leasing